therealPaulPlay/OpenGuessrEducation/README.md

 # OpenGuessr Education
-[OpenGuessr Education](https://education.openguessr.com) is a knowledge hub and quiz page for geography enthusiasts, created and managed by [PaulPlay](https://paulplay.studio)👋 The focus of the project is on teaching  players how to improve their skills in geography-guessing games such as OpenGuessr, GeoGuessr or Geotastic.
+[OpenGuessr Education](https://education.openguessr.com) is a knowledge hub and quiz page for geography enthusiasts, created and managed by [PaulPlay](https://paulplay.studio)👋 The goal of the project is to build a site that teaches players how to improve their skills in geography-guessing games such as OpenGuessr, GeoGuessr or Geotastic and appeals to general geography fans as well.
 The unique combination of minigames, interactive guides and extensive country data should make learning about the world fun and exciting.

 ## Getting started